These brownie batter baked oats are simply divine. Chocolatey, with a gooey melted chocolate centre, they feel more like dessert than breakfast.

 - Cuisine: American, Australian

 Love this recipe?
-Please leave a star rating and follow @simplyfreshfoodie on Instagram.
+Leave a star rating and follow @simplyfreshfoodie on Instagram for more delicious recipes!

 so so amazing